f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module4/lab06.rst

 |image1|

-In the virtualenv situation above, what we had instead instead, is that the Ansible client had the F5 SDK installed in one virtualenv, but the remote host used a different virtualenv.
+In the virtualenv situation above, what we had instead, is that the Ansible client had the F5 SDK installed in one virtualenv, but the remote host used a different virtualenv.
 Therefore, we had a similar situation as the picture above, but using virtualenv instead